1960 - 1990

 2020

-Renovation of the Kaue
+Renovation of the 'Kaue'

 2021

-Modernization of the D5000 Testing Machine
+Modernisation of the D5000 Testing Machine

 The D5000, which, with a test force of 5 MN, is the largest and oldest testing machine at the IfG, is undergoing a major overhaul and will be equipped with a new servo-hydraulic control system.